BUS2025 : Managing Human Resources

 Outline Of Syllabus

 The module provides an introduction to the complex issues and problems involved in managing people in organisations in the public and private sectors and in domestic and international organisations.
 The module considers these issues from theoretical and practical perspectives using a combination of lectures and case studies in order to examine the contribution that the management of people can make to organisational success.
+The emphasis is on understand the complexities of managing people at work, past, present and future.

 1 Introduction to managing people in organisations